 Spending more time with people, places, & things that encourage virtue.

-Fast from people, places, & things that encourage vice.
+Fasting from people, places, & things that encourage vice.